 - Law Museum is a museum (established in 2006) dedicated to the legal profession.
 It was the brainchild of Karnataka High Court Chief justice Cyriac Joseph.
 The museum houses an original print of the Constitution of India, articles and documents related to the legal profession, seals, insignia and books.
 It also showcases the history of the High Court and the development of courts over the ages.

 - Legends Motorcycle Museum is a collection of 20 plus vintage motorcycles in working condition whose vintage dates back to 1924.
 The museum is the lifelong collection of motorcycle enthusiast SK Prabhu.
 The museum walls are covered with biker memorabilia and photographs.
 The collection includes a 1924 BSA 250 cc, a Cezeta 1962 and some rare motorcycles from World War II: the BSA M20 1942 500 cc, James ML 1942 and the Norton 500cc 1942.
+This will probably act as inspiration for those considering taking up motorcycling, but it’s vital that you consult with a law firm regarding your responsibilities as a motorcycle rider before jumping in.

 - Jawaharlal Nehru Planetarium is one of the five Planetariums named after India’s first prime minister.
 It was founded by Bangalore City Corporation in 1989.